 Upon successfully completing the prior courses offered through Mysticweb, students had the option to take the Teachers course if they were interested in learning how to responsibly and effectively pass the information and practices they had learned onto others.
 Through the process of learning to explain spiritual topics to others, participants were also able to go further with their own learning, as to effectively explain the Mysticweb courses their topics had to be fully understood, and a participant needed to have a certain level of understanding based on practical experience.
-The Teacher’s Course provided participants with the training, background and supportive environment they needed to be able to gain this understanding and experience to a level where they could competently teach others about Gnosticism.
-If course attendees chose not to do the Teacher’s Course they were welcome to continue the earlier courses for as long as they wished.
+The Teacher’s Course provided participants with the training, background, and supportive environment they needed to be able to gain this understanding and experience to a level where they could competently teach others about Gnosticism.
+Course attendees who chose not to do the Teacher’s Course were welcome to continue the earlier courses for as long as they wished instead.

 With a focus on learning how to pass on spiritual information clearly, in the Teacher’s Course participants learned how to guide lectures, explain topics in the most effective way, guide and answer questions about the practices they had previously learned, and to continue exploring Gnosis so that they were able to explain topics and practices from personal experience.

 Entry into the Teacher’s course was dependent not only on completing prior courses, but also showing certain characteristics: those of responsibility, care, and understanding for general Gnostic spiritual principles.
 This was assessed by qualified teachers who had interacted regularly with the participants in previous courses and who could accurately assess their capacity to fulfill those responsibilities.

 The course program was organized into a nine week format where participants could: